LappalainenLab/spiromics-covid19-eqtl/README.md

 Mapping of cis-eQTLs for COVID-19-related genes in the SPIROMICS dataset

-This repository contains code to conduct the eQTL mapping in bronchial epithelium in the SPIROMICS cohort as presented in the manuscript "_Genetic and non-genetic factors affecting the expression of COVID-19-relevant genes in SPIROMICS bronchial epithelium_".
+This repository contains code to conduct eQTL mapping in bronchial epithelium in the SPIROMICS cohort as presented in the manuscript "_Genetic and non-genetic factors affecting the expression of COVID-19-relevant genes in SPIROMICS bronchial epithelium_".

 ## Overview of this repository